Quickly spin up and tear down development and test environments.

 We provide all the tools and functionality developers love, from a robust open Platform-as-a-Service (PaaS) to dev/test environments that spin up and tear down quickly.
 This enables you to bring on new developers, or try new configurations quickly and easily.

-Our cloud services — enterprise-class infrastructure, our Runner infrastructure automation tool, AppFog Platform-as-a-Service and cloud management capabilities — are designed to abstract the complexity of enterprise development away, so it’s easier for you to accelerate innovation for your apps.
+Our cloud services — enterprise-class infrastructure, our Runner infrastructure automation tool, and cloud management capabilities — are designed to abstract the complexity of enterprise development away, so it’s easier for you to accelerate innovation for your apps.

 Deploy where your users are.
 With data centres in the US, Canada, UK, and mainland Europe, developers can spool up new cloud environments in the best locale for each app.
 In addition, you can more easily comply with local data sovereignty rules.